jmcguire/random_5e_npc/README.md

 ./random_5e_npc.py

+## Heroku

+There is also a website for this tool, running at http://random-5e-npc.herokuapp.com .
+This project contains everything you need to deploy it to your own Heroku domain.
+It runs with website.py, and is powered by web.py.

 ## Credits

 Programming by Justin McGuire <jm@landedstar.com> @landedstar

 ## License

-Code is licenced under the MIT licence
+Code is licenced under the MIT licence.

-The data in the config file is almost certainly copyrighted by Wizards of the Coast
+The data in the config file is almost certainly copyrighted by Wizards of the Coast.